4d/docs/website/translated_docs/es/API/datastoreClass.md

 Using `ds` requires that the target database is compliant with ORDA, as specified in the **ORDA prerequisites** section.
 The following rules are applied:

-*   A datastore only references tables with a single primary key.
+*   Un datastore sólo hace referencia a las tablas con una sola llave primaria.
 Tables without a primary key or with composite primary keys are not referenced.
 *   BLOB type attributes are not managed in the datastore.